openbmc/docs/designs/mctp/mctp-kernel.md

 message types (used for the `msg_control` data passed to `sendmsg()`) are defined.

-Transmitting a message on an unconnected socket with `MCTP_TAG_OWNER` specified will cause an allocation of a tag, if no valid tag is already allocated for that destination.
-The (destination-eid,tag) tuple acts as an implicit local socket address, to allow the socket to receive responses to this outgoing message.
-If any previous allocation has been performed (to for a different remote EID), that allocation is lost.
-This tag behaviour can be controlled through the `MCTP_TAG_CONTROL` socket option.
+Transmitting a message on an a socket with `MCTP_TAG_OWNER` specified will cause an allocation of a tag.
+The (source-eid, destination-eid, tag) tuple acts as an implicit local socket address, to allow the socket to receive responses to this outgoing message.

 Sockets will only receive responses to requests they have sent (with TO=1) and may only respond (with TO=0) to requests they have received.